top of page

 CHATBOT AI

 The AI-powered chatbot simplifies environmental reporting by guiding data entry, explaining sensor and water test results, and offering personalized pollution insights.
-It also provides educational resources and connects users to local advocacy groups, making complex data accessible and actionable for communities.
+It also provides educational resources and connects users to local advocacy groups, making complex data accessible and actionable for local communities affected.

 MOBILE CHATBOT